 You could end up paying hundreds of pounds over the odds for a cordless Dyson vacuum if you buy at the wrong time, or from the wrong place.
 So if you’ve got your eye on a Dyson, it pays to do your research before you buy.

 You might think that opting for one of the older Dyson models would bag you a good price, if you’re willing to sacrifice some of the newer features of the V10 models, such as longer battery life and larger capacity.
-But we found that an older Dyson V8 vacuum could cost you nearly as much as the latest model.
+But we found that prices go up as well as down, so an older Dyson could cost you nearly as much as the latest model.

 To help you avoid getting caught out, we reveal how to get the best price for a cordless Dyson below, including making sense of the different models available.